Kilian/electron-to-chromium/README.md

 ```

 #### fullVersions
-An object of key-value pairs of all Electron versions as the key, and the respective full Chromium version as the value.
+An object of key-value pairs of a Electron version as the key, and the respective full Chromium version as the value.

 ```js
 var versions = e2c.fullVersions;